 Events that occur after the balance sheet date but before the financial statements were issued must be evaluated for recognition or disclosure.
-The effects of subsequent events that provide evidence about conditions that existed after the balance sheet date reguire disclosure accompanying notes.
-Management evaluated the activity of the Organization through May 28, 2020, the date the report was available for issue, and concluded that no additional subsequent events have occurred that would recognition in the financial statements or disclosures in the notes to the financial statements.
+The effects of subsequent events that provide evidence about conditions that existed after the balance sheet date require disclosure in the accompanying notes.
+Management evaluated the activity of the Organization through September 3, 2021, the date the report was available for issue, and concluded that no additional subsequent events have occurred that would require recognition in the financial statements or disclosures in the notes to the financial statements.